 Joseph Schmelz, Ph.D., RN, CIP, FAAN oversees the Conflict of Interest and Research Integrity programs, Clinical Trials Office (CTO), and the Research Protection Program including the Office of the IRB (OIRB) and the Office of the Institutional Animal Care Program (OIACP).

 Assistant Vice President for Office of Technology Commercialization

 John Gebhard, Ph.D.

-John Gebhard, Ph.D. is the Senior Executive Director of the Office of Technology Commercialization at UT Health San Antonio, where he defines the strategy plus execution on the development and commercialization of innovative technologies.
+John Gebhard, Ph.D. is the Assistant Vice President for the Office of Technology Commercialization at UT Health San Antonio, where he defines the strategy plus execution on the development and commercialization of innovative technologies.
 Dr. Gebhard’s broad experience in the academic, industry and the non-profit sectors enables him to create innovative, sustainable partnerships with various member of the biotechnology ecosystem.
 John received his doctorate in cellular, viral and molecular biology at the University of Utah and completed a postdoctoral fellowship in viral pathogenesis at The Scripps Research Institute.

 Sunil Ahuja, M.D. oversees activities related to enhancing and facilitating the research programs of investigators and their funding via peer-reviewed and mentoring programs such as GrantSeekers 2.0, the Researcher’s Enhancement Program, and the Collaborative Research Program.

 Jason R. Bates, MBA, is the Director of the Clinical Trials Office at UT Health San Antonio.
 Mr. Bates’ primary role is focused on research operations and financial management.
 Mr. Bates has experience in research, including: regulatory, operations and financial management of phase II-IV clinical research trials.